Malaysia FAM Cup: History

 Piala FAM was established in August 1951 as a secondary knockout competition to the more prestigious Malaya Cup.
 The competition was held between the state teams and uniformed units including Singapore, the Police, the Army, and the Malaysian Prison Department in its early days.
 The inaugural season started in September 1951 after the Malaya Cup final concluded.
 The final was held on 26 April 1952 between Penang and Selangor which was won by Penang.
 Starting in 1974, the state teams were barred from entering the competition and only club sides were allowed to enter.

 With the advent of the two-division Semi-Pro League in 1989, the FAM Cup became a third-tier competition.
 In 1993, the format of the competition was changed to include a two-group league which was followed by a traditional knockout format.
 Promotion to the professional M-League was introduced for the first time in 1997, with Johor FC and NS Chempaka becoming the first two sides to be promoted that year.

 The final knockout competition format was played out for the 2007 season where four clubs were promoted including the champions, runners-up and the losing semi-finalists.
 In 2008, further changes were made when the knockout stages were abolished and a double round-robin league format was introduced.
 The tournament was now known as Liga FAM.

 In 2016, the FAM decided to rename the competition again from Liga FAM back to its original name, the Piala FAM.
 However, the format of the competition was still contested as a league tournament as before.
 The final match for the 2016 season was broadcast by Astro Arena.
 A total of 16 clubs competed in the competition for the 2017 season and was divided into two groups.
 On 15 February 2017, Sungai Ara withdrew from the league and left the competition with 15 clubs in total.

 It was announced on 19 December 2018 that the format was changed back to a straight knock-out tournament, starting from the 2019 season.
 This proposal was scrapped however as the Football Association of Malaysia rebranded the competition as the Malaysia M3 League from the 2019 season onwards, with the FAM taking control of both the Malaysia M3 League and the Malaysia M4 League as well.

 Logo evolution

 Since the inception of the competition in 1951, numerous logos were introduced to reflect the sponsorship.
 For the 2017 season a new logo was unveiled.

-Clubs

-Below are the list of clubs competing in 2018 season.